 North Carolina Launches Two-Year Pilot Of Crisis De-Escalation As Restraint Alternative For Child Psychiatric Residential Care

-The North Carolina Department of Health and Human Services (NCDHHS) launched a two-year pilot program in which 22 youth Psychiatric Residential Treatment Facilities (PRTFs) operated by seven provider organizations will begin using an innovative system called Ukeru® to de-escalate crises and provide alternatives to the use of restraints.
-The pilot is part of an NCDHHS effort to improve the quality of residential interventions for children with complex needs.
-The method provides training on intervention strategies to eliminate the high-risk use of restraint and seclusion as behavioral management tools.
+The North Carolina Department of Health and Human Services (NCDHHS) announced the launch of a two-year pilot program in which 22 youth Psychiatric Residential Treatment Facilities (PRTFs) will begin using a system called Ukeru to de-escalate crises and provide alternatives to the use of restraints and seclusion as behavioral management tools.
+The method is part of an NCDHHS effort to improve the quality of residential interventions for children with complex needs.